 FaceTime for Mac

-Also note that video quality greatly depends on the quality of your Internet connection.
+And of course, remember that your video quality depends on your camera AND the quality and speed of your Internet connection.

 To get started with FaceTime on, you may need an Apple ID.
-To turn FaceTime on, simply navigate:
+To turn FaceTime on, just navigate:

 - iOS: Settings > FaceTime

-- I bought an iOS device in Dubai, and there is no FaceTime installed.
+- I bought an iOS device [iPad, iPhone, iPod] in Dubai, and there is no FaceTime installed.
 How do I activate and install FaceTime?

 FaceTime Activation Issues

-- FaceTime / iMessage waiting for activation, how to fix
+- iMessage and FaceTime waiting for activation, how to fix

 - FaceTime Activation Error: “Could not sign in.
 Please check your network connection and try again”, Fix